-2.6.1 No person may anchor a vessel so as to obstruct the passage of other vessels or obstruct the approach to any wharf, pier or jetty.

-- 2.6.2 Except in an emergency involving danger to life or property, no person may cut, break, destroy, or unlawfully detach: - (a) the mooring of any vessel; or - (b) the fastening securing any vessel lying in, at or near a wharf, dock or at or near any wharf or landing place. - 2.6.3 When a vessel is moored in, at or alongside a wharf, a dock or alongside a wharf or other landing place, the owner or master must ensure that adequate and safe means of access to the vessel is provided, properly installed, secured and adjusted to suit all tidal conditions.
+- 2.6.1 No person may anchor a vessel so as to: - (a) obstruct the passage of other vessels or obstruct the approach to any wharf, pier or jetty; or - (b) create a hazard to other vessels at anchor. - 2.6.2 Except in an emergency involving danger to life or property, no person may cut, break, destroy or unlawfully detach: - (a) the mooring of any vessel; or - (b) the fastening securing any vessel lying in, at or near a wharf, dock or at or near any wharf or landing place. - 2.6.3 When a vessel is moored in, at or alongside a wharf or dock or other landing place, the owner or master must ensure that adequate and safe means of access to the vessel is provided, properly installed, secured and adjusted to suit all tidal conditions. - 2.6.4 The owner or master of a vessel berthed at a wharf must ensure that it is securely fastened at all times and, if required by the Harbourmaster, maintain a person on board to keep watch.